SimonTC/obsidian-note-autocreation/README.md

 ### Inserting templates
 ![template demo](https://raw.githubusercontent.com/SimonTC/obsidian-note-autocreation/master/readme_assets/NAC-template%20demo.gif)

-If you would like to apply a template to a new note you can achieve this by triggering the template selection drop-down by writing the template selection trigger (`$` by default).
+If you would like to apply a template to a new note you can achieve this by triggering the template selection drop-down by using the [Templater](https://github.com/SilentVoid13/Templater) or [QuickAdd](https://github.com/chhoumann/quickadd) selection trigger (`$`/`€` by default).
 This will change the note selection drop-down to a template selection drop-down, and you will be able to select which template to insert.
 When you have selected a template, the note will be created and the selected template will be applied to the note.
-[Templater](https://github.com/SilentVoid13/Templater) is used to apply the template.

 If you have a specific template you use often, you can define it as the default template in the settings.
 The template defined here will be shown as the first template in the list of templates.

 **Prerequisites and limitations**
-- You may need to restart Obsidian after adding Templater or Note Auto Creator.
-Otherwise, Note Auto Creator might not be aware of the template folder configured in Templater.
+- You may need to restart Obsidian after adding Templater, QuickAdd, or Note Auto Creator.
+Otherwise, Note Auto Creator might not be aware of the template folder configured in Templater or QuickAdd.
-- Inserting templates only works if the Templater plugin is installed and enabled.
+- Inserting templates only works if either the Templater or QuickAdd plugin is installed and enabled.
-- You need to have defined a template folder in Templater
+- You need to have defined a template folder in Templater or QuickAdd
 - Inserting templates does not work with templates created for the [core Templates plugin](https://help.obsidian.md/Plugins/Templates).
 - You cannot apply templates to already existing notes.
+- **IMPORTANT**: Support for QuickAdd templates is still in beta and has not been fully tested.
+If you want to test this you should install Note Auto Creator using [BRAT](https://github.com/TfTHacker/obsidian42-brat).

 ### Limit note suggestions
 If your vault is organized into separate sub-vaults you might not be interested in getting suggestions for items in other sub vaults than the sub vault your current note is in.